isdi-coders-2022/Api-Coders-Project-202201/README.md

   - Execute a received function on input changes

 - Button

   - Display received text
   - Execute a received function when clicked

+- Header

+  - Display the header banner

+- Navigation

+  - Display the navigation menu items

+- Footer
+  - Display the list of elements that needs to be in the footer

 # Data